Keyboard shortcuts

 password: "${CLUSTER_PASSWORD}" # Optional

-Note: The agent automatically discovers all cluster nodes from the seed nodes specified in redis_urls.
+Note: The collector automatically discovers all cluster nodes from the seed nodes specified in redis_urls.

 Discovery